jimdigriz/bgpexplore/README.md

       y=(o)<-[:PEER { version: n.version }]-(a)
     RETURN x, y;

-We can investigate how this could impact the routing table of AS0 to 212.69.32.0/19 by using our earlier query (the one using `allShortestPaths()`).
+We can investigate how this could impact the routing table of `rrc06` to 212.69.32.0/19 by using our earlier query (the one using `allShortestPaths()`).
+You should see `212.69.32.0/19` now advertises through two different ASs and our hijacker operating AS64496 can steal the portion of the traffic destined for that prefix and traverses the path to it.